"An expert is someone who has stopped thinking."

 Let's say a person decides to learn a skill, and they buy the best book they know about it.

-After finishing the book and doing some exercises they feel like they've mastered it as well as anyone else; their ability has reached let's say from 0 to level 3 and they feel like a pro after this when maybe they don't really have a clue about what "being a pro" means [See blog, Amateur vs. Pro], and they decide to add this to their resume under the "advanced skills" section; they even rank themselves among the best in town, maybe the whole State.
+After finishing the book and doing some exercises they feel like they've mastered it as well as anyone else; their ability has reached let's say from 0 to level 3 and they feel like a pro after this when maybe they don't really have a clue about what "being a pro" means [See blog, Amateur vs. Pro], and they decide to add this to their resume under the "advanced skills" section; they may even rank themselves equals to the best in town, maybe the whole State, a legend in their own mind -- in short, an expert.

 The reality is, they've just fallen victim to the Dunning-Kruger effect, one of the many biases to which the human mind is prone.